markof94/mindstudio-discord-bot-scaffold/README.md

 This simple Discord app utilizes MindStudio to create a personal assistant bot for your Discord Server.
 Just tag the bot and ask anything to receive a response.

+This can be useful for having a support bot in your Discord community server that can answer questions on the fly.

 ![image](https://github.com/user-attachments/assets/91a5a10b-c72c-4553-a529-1e6af73c1c4a)